thenewobjective/thenewobjective.github.io/_posts/social-issues/2010-11-16-a-powerful-alternative.md

 a metric by which to compare them.
 This ad hoc metric will be based on the feasibility of the method to fulfill the current and potential power needs of the country, its environmental impact, the initial cost of development, the maintenance cost, and any special side-effects specific to each, such as collateral land damage or noise pollution.
-The power generation techniques to be reviewed are coal plants, wind, hydroelectric, solar, geothermal, Uranium based nuclear, and finally Thorium based nuclear.
+The power generation techniques to be reviewed are coal plants, wind, hydroelectric, solar, Uranium based nuclear, and finally Thorium based nuclear.

+## Coal Plants

 Coal plants generate electricity through the burning of coal whose heat is used to move a turbine.
 This method of power generation is currently the most widely used in the country and is due to several factors.
 First, coal plants